florian-h05/linux_openhab-misc/README.md

 ***
 ### A backup and restore utility

-This scipt is collecting folders and files defined in the [script itself](backup_restore.bash).
+This script is collecting folders and files defined in the [script itself](backup_restore.bash).
 These folders and files are copied to a temporary folder and this folder is compressed as ```.tar.gz``` on your backup destination

 Information about what is backed up can be found in the [script itself](backup_restore.bash).
 ### How to setup: